Yohannfra/Vim-Flip/README.md

 # Vim-Flip
-A little vim plugin to toggle booleans or any values
+A vim plugin to toggle booleans or any values

 ## Installation